Knicks Update – April 7th

 Knicks Update - Week of February 10th

-The New York Knicks are
+The New York Knicks are still

-could not muster up enough late in the game to top Milwaukee.
+not muster up enough late in the game to top Milwaukee.
 New York guard JR Smith added 30 of his own points in the contest,

 but no other Knicks aside from he and Anthony topped seven points on the night.
 The Bucks got 25 points out of Brandon Knight,